NethServer/docs/administrator-manual/en/mail.rst

 a group called ``spamtrainers`` exits, only users in this group will be allowed to train the filters.

-.. note:: It is a good habit to constantly check the junkmail folder
+.. note:: It is a good habit to frequently check the junkmail folder
-          in order to not losing email wrongly marked as spam.
+          in order to not losing email wrongly recognized as spam.

 .. index::
    pair: email; whitelist